KhronosGroup/glTF/extensions/Khronos/KHR_glsl_multi_view/README.md

 `MODELVIEWPROJECTIONINVERSE` | `u_projectionInverse[VIEW_ID] * u_viewInverse[VIEW_ID] * u_modelInverse`

 Note that on modern scalar GPUs using `transpose( mat3( u_modelInverse ) )` is no more computationally expensive in a shader than using an explicit `MODELINVERSETRANSPOSE` uniform.
-Instead, using an explicit uniform only introduces overhead to pass the uniform value to the shader.
+Using an explicit uniform only introduces overhead to pass the uniform value to the shader.

-The extra multiplications are typically not full matrix multiplications but instead matrix-vector multiplications.
+The extra multiplications are typically not full matrix-matrix multiplications but instead matrix-vector multiplications.

 ```C
 in vec3 a_position;